SAP-samples/teched2023-IN260/exercises/ex4/README.md

 >
 > Alternatively, you can also use Spring's `@Async` annotation on the `updateSFSF`.
 > However, for that you first need to enable async processing.
-> You can find more information on that e.g. in this [tutorial](https://www.baeldung.com/spring-async).
+> You can find more information on that in this [tutorial](https://www.baeldung.com/spring-async).

 ## 4.2 The Problem with this Approach